May is Melanoma Awareness Month.

 How we can help.

 At our private skin cancer clinic in Kelowna, we provide timely, focused assessments for melanoma and potentially concerning skin changes.
-If you’re interested in learning more, we’d love to connect.
+While Dr. Wiese is not a dermatologist, his practice is dedicated solely to skin cancer medicine.

-Note: Our clinic offers direct access to patient-focused care with no physician referral required.
-As a private clinic, all visits are billed directly to the patient.
+Note: As a private clinic, all visits are billed directly to the patient.
 These services are not covered by the Medical Services Plan (MSP).

 References: